The subject leader for Literacy is Mrs Binks

 Children are encouraged to read at home as often as possible and there are adults in school who will also listen to the children read.
 As they move through KS2, children are increasingly encouraged to change their own reading books and they also have the opportunity to select books of their choice from the library to read at home and in school during our daily quiet reading sessions.

-In guided reading, we teach the skills that children need in order to be able to read and understand a range of text types.
+In whole class or group reading sessions, we teach the skills that children need in order to be able to read and understand a range of text types.
 We use a wide variety of books according to the children’s needs and the learning objective.
 This may include texts from other curriculum subjects or may be using the class novel that is being studied in the literacy lessons.